 Questions Read and answer the following questions.
-You may re-reread any previously visited leads to refresh your memory but you may not visit new leads at this point. now v someone did break into Mrs. Browning's hotel room, how did they do it and how did they when it would be safe to do so?
-If it was an inside job, then who was the inside person?
-On e book never actually stolen? ever b ho has it now?
+You may re-reread any previously visited leads to refresh your memory but you may not visit new leads at this point.
+Q1.
+Why was the book stolen in the first place, by whom, and how did they get the eir hands on it?
+Q2.
+If someone did break into Mrs. Browning's hotel room, how did they do it an know when it would be safe to do so?
+If it was an inside job, then who was the in was the book never actually stolen? • Q3.
+Who has it now?
 Where is it?
 How do you know?
-If we assume Mrs. Browning's Book wil be recovered, and no one will ever confess, how might you go about proving who removed the hotel room? hat about the train station attack and the murder near the park.
-The cops are breathing - What about the theft of Mrs. Browning's jewelry?
+If we assume Mrs. Brown never be recovered, and no one will ever confess, how might you go about proving the hotel room?
+Q4.
+What about the train station attack and the murder near the park.
+The copdown my neck, wanting to know what our case has to do with them.
+How do the case we're investigating?
+Can you provide the police with the killer current location? he knife attacks - What about the theft of Mrs. Browning's jewelry?
 Do we know who took it, and why, are it is?
-And most importantly, what's your evidence? - eco ondary Questions: ) 6.
+And most importantly, what's your evidence? - ec ondary Questions: ) 6.
 Who is Gorski?
 What's his role in all this?
-Is he working alone, and if not, who else is involve - - And what about the book that was delivered on Tuesday - Mrs. Browning doesn't seem a) It's fake and not worth anythingb) It's real and worth a fortune • You must now answer the questions above.
+Is he working alone, and if not, who else is involve - - And what about the book that was delivered on Tuesday - Mrs. Browning doesn't seem at it.
+Is it real?
+0 a) It's fake and not worth anything 0 b) It's real and worth a fortune • You must now answer the questions above.
 After you answer them, you may, for the last time, resume searching for new leads in an attempt to improve your answers.
 If you wish to do so, consider yourself to be in overtime on day 3 (Wednesday).
 After you have finished searching for new leads for the last time, return here to revise any of your answers to the questions above.
 However, for every answer you change, you will score the average score of your original and revised answer.
 NOTE: If you'd like some additional help and assistance thinking through the questions, you may choose to make a trip to your old police precinct in the Financial District for some last minute advice, though it will cost you some demerits.
-If you wish to do so, go to 8-1410 (p.194).
+If you wish to do so, go to 8-1410 (p.75).
 Proceed to the epilogue on the next page only when you have recorded your final answers to the above questions.
 Tip for completionists: The following optional markers are discoverable: Marker D2, Marker X1, Marker Y1, and Marker Z1.